ceriniee/old/README.md

 ## Overview

 Predicting drug side effects through machine learning has not yet been fully implemented despite the very high need.
-Therefore, this idea has a clear differentiation because it solves frequently occurring problems in a new way.
+Therefore, this idea has a clear differentiation because it attempts to tackle frequently occurring problems in a new way.
 When the user puts two drug names into the system, this app predicts possible side effects through algorithms.

-Machine learning is necessary to identify the interaction and side effects of the two drugs.
-It is the principle that a computer learns the drugs and side effects of a given dataset and then identifies the interaction of newly input drugs.
-If this idea is developed and commercialized, accidents caused by ignorance about the side effects of taking two drugs together can be prevented.

 ## Prototype Design